Learning to Route: A Rule-Driven Agent Framework for Hybrid-Source Retrieval-Augmented Generation

 Our framework incorporates three key components: (i) a \textbf{Rule-Driven Routing Agent}, which avoids the inefficiency of static augmentation by evaluating candidate paths with interpretable rules and selecting the most suitable one; (ii) a \textbf{Rule-Making Expert Agent}, which refines these rules using feedback from QA performance, thereby reducing reliance on static, hand-crafted rules and enabling adaptation to different datasets; and (iii) a \textbf{Path-Level Meta-Cache}, which further accelerates inference by reusing routing decisions for repeated or semantically similar queries, eliminating unnecessary agent calls.
 Together, these components enable adaptive, interpretable, and efficient integration of structured and unstructured knowledge sources.

-Our contributions are summarized as follows: i) We conduct analysis of routing between relational databases and document corpora in RAG, highlighting their complementary strengths. ii) We introduce a rule-driven routing framework that integrates a routing agent, a rule-making expert agent, and a path-level meta-cache, aiming to balance accuracy, interpretability, and efficiency. iii) We evaluate the proposed framework on three QA benchmarks, showing that it achieves consistent improvements over static strategies and alternative routing baselines, while maintaining moderate cost.
+Our contributions are summarized as follows: \begin{itemize} \item We conduct analysis of routing between relational databases and document corpora in RAG, highlighting their complementary strengths through motivating experiments. \item We introduce a rule-driven routing framework that integrates a routing agent, a rule-making expert agent, and a path-level meta-cache, aiming to balance accuracy, interpretability, and efficiency. \item We evaluate the proposed framework on three QA benchmarks, showing that it achieves consistent improvements over static strategies and alternative routing baselines, while maintaining moderate cost. \end{itemize}